TheNeikos/TheNeikos.github.io/_posts/2015-10-21-Continuous_integration_with_Github_Drone_and_Rust.md

 {% endhighlight %}

-Now let's create the repo.
-Let's go to [https://github.com/new](https://github.com/settings/developers] and create the repo.
+Now let's create the github repo.
+Let's go to [https://github.com/new](https://github.com/new] and create the repo.

 ![](https://i.imgur.com/owN2yXK.png)